 Not surprisingly, the COVID-19 pandemic also contributed to a significant increase in the use of telehealth, such as the virtual doctor visits mentioned above.
-Notably, the patient centric healthcare app market is expanding at a near exponential rate.
-Considering the massive amount of smartphones in usage across the globe, expect a continued exploding demand for medical mobile apps.
+Notably, the patient-centric healthcare app market is expanding at a near-exponential rate as the sector creates applications.

 As highlighted earlier, multiple factors contribute to this explosion in demand for healthcare mobile apps.
 Of course, the continued proliferation of smartphones plays a role.
-Smartwatches are also increasingly becoming a platform for monitoring patient data in real time.
-Experienced developers easily target both types of mobile devices with apps for a variety of healthcare use-cases.
+Smartwatches are also increasingly becoming a platform for monitoring patient data in real-time.
+Experienced developers easily target both types of mobile devices with apps for a variety of healthcare use cases.

 Doctors meet with patients over video using a smartphone or tablet, while also accessing patient health data generated by a smartwatch or similar device.
-Additionally, an emerging patient centric ecosystem allows individuals to manage their own healthcare with an easy to use mobile app.
+Additionally, an emerging patient-centric ecosystem allows individuals to manage their own healthcare with an easy-to-use mobile app.

 A different study by Accenture also highlights the changing landscape of the healthcare world.
 COVID-19 accelerated this transformation as well; evidenced by some of the findings of the survey.
 Notably, before COVID-19 the expansion of digital health services became stagnated, including decreased use of medical apps on smartphones and wearables.
-Needless to say, the pandemic lockdown made consumers re-embrace telehealth, with the demand for healthcare mobile apps increasing as a result.
+Needless to say, the pandemic lockdown made consumers re-embrace telehealth, with the demand for cross-platform healthcare mobile apps increasing as a result.

 In addition to being open to virtual services from traditional healthcare providers, the survey noted consumers now consider receiving healthcare from technology companies and retail providers, including Google, Microsoft, Best Buy, and Walmart.
-Due to this shift in attitudes, it’s now a non-traditional medical world where enterprise mobile app development opportunities abound for companies with the skills to craft a compelling healthcare mobile app.
+Due to this shift in attitudes, it’s now a non-traditional medical world where enterprise mobile app development opportunities abound for companies with the skills to craft compelling healthcare mobile apps.

-Note that doctor centric apps are typically referred to as medical apps, while patient centric apps are categorized as healthcare or health apps.
-Medical apps generally feature data analytics to assist in diagnosis, with additional regulatory requirements and subsequently higher development costs as a result.
-Costing less to develop, healthcare apps focus on the patient; helping them manage medical conditions, improve their fitness levels, and track related data.
-Once again, in an emerging market, opportunities abound for both types of mobile apps.
+Note that doctor-centric apps are typically referred to as medical apps, while patient-centric apps are categorized as healthcare or health apps.
+Medical apps generally feature data analytics to assist in diagnosis, with additional regulatory requirements and subsequently higher development costs as a result based on the requirements needed for the development team.